amphp/amp/docs/promises/README.md

 }

 $promise = asyncMultiply(6, 7);
-$result = Amp\wait($promise);
+$result = Amp\Promise\wait($promise);
 var_dump($result); // int(42)
 ```

 ### Success and Failure

 Sometimes values are immediately available.
-This might be due to them being cached, but can also be the case if an interface mandates a promise to be returned to allow for async I/O, but the specific implementation being always having directly the result available.
+This might be due to them being cached, but can also be the case if an interface mandates a promise to be returned to allow for async I/O but the specific implementation always having the result directly available.
 In these cases `Amp\Success` and `Amp\Failure` can be used to construct a immediately resolved promise. `Amp\Success` accepts a resolution value. `Amp\Failure` accepts an exception as failure reason.